melemanuhulu/ploopy-adept/README.md

 # ploopy-adept

-This repository contains my custom **QMK firmware configuration for the Ploopy Adept trackball**.
+This repository contains my custom QMK firmware configuration files and custom 3D printer files for the Ploopy Adept trackball.

 It includes advanced features such as:

 - Custom pointer acceleration and deceleration